Motor Truck General Liability Insurance

 A growing number of risk managers require for-hire truckers to have Motor Truck General Liability insurance.
 You can meet that requirement with Progressive’s Truck GL coverage.
 It pays for injuries or property damage you cause as a result of business activities not directly related to operating your truck.

-Examples of situations where Motor Truck General Liability insurance may provide coverage:
+Motor Truck General Liability insurance may provide coverage for the folllwing situations:

-- Customers slipping / falling on your premises
+- Customers slipping and falling on your premises

 - Erroneous delivery of products resulting in damage

-- Actions of a driver while representing the insured and on the premises of others, such as, loading docks, truck stops, etc
+- The actions of a driver while representing the insured and on the premises of others, such as loading docks and truck stops

 - Libel and slander exposures

-- Fire on rental property due to insured’s error
+- Fire on rental property due to the insured’s error

-When you purchase Motor Truck General Liability insurance, it provides the following coverages:
+Motor Truck General Liability insurance provides the following coverages:

 - Bodily Injury and Property Damage Liability